entinfx/dotfiles/README.md

 * Luna (dark)
 * Dawn (bright)

-All colorscheme files are designed for a 256-color terminal.
-Make sure to match your terminal background color to the Vim background color (`ctermbg` of color group 'normal' in <colorscheme>.vim).
+All colorscheme files are designed for a 256-color terminal (cterm).
+Make sure to match your terminal background color to the Vim background color (`ctermbg` of color group `normal` in `<colorscheme>.vim`).

-## Neovim setup
-Added Neovim config files (~/.config/nvim/).
-Colorschemes are symlinked from `~/.vim/colors` to `~/.config/nvim/colors/`